 While shotguns can take down their targets by spraying the field with shot, modern rifles are far more accurate and have far superior knockdown power at extended ranges.
 This accuracy and power come at a cost; they require more training and practice to operate sufficiently, but the payoff is the ability to shoot larger game at ranges beyond 200 yards.

-When selecting a high-intensity rifle, the very first consideration should be our objective.
+When selecting a high-intensity rifle, our objective should be the first consideration.
 Since we’re preparing for an unknown, possibly disastrous future, our focus should be on a cartridge suited for hunting and defense, paired with a reliable rifle that will be less likely to require repair.

 If you want a rifle to take down deer and small game, a rifle that can handle 5.56mm NATO rounds is ideal.
 The benefit is that you can shoot both military-spec ammo and civilian hunting rounds.
 It has the bonus of also shooting .223 Remington rounds, but the reverse is not necessarily true.
 Using 5.56mm NATO rounds in a .223 chambered rifle may cause explosions or damage the barrel.